Paul S. Riebenfeld

-Paul S. Riebenfeld was a political scientist and international jurist and lawyer.
+Paul S. Riebenfeld (16 September 1911 – 18 March 2001) was a German-American political scientist, international jurist and lawyer.
 He served as a Zionist delegate to the Palestine Mandate Commission of the League of Nations from 1937 to 1939; as Honorary Chairman of the "Louis D. Brandeis Society of Zionist Lawyers"; and as Chairman of the "Policy Committee of Jordan-is-Palestine (International)."
 He was a recipient of the Jabotinsky Medal.
-He was a resident of the United States when he died.
+He was born in Schöneberg, Berlin, and became an American citizen in 1958.